isomerpages/moe-marsilingsec/index.md

         - title: Our Commitment
           description: Adding values to our students
           url: /curriculum/learning-for-life-programme/
-  - infobar:
-      title: Latest Information and Events
-      button: Click to find out more!
-      url: /latest-information-and-events
   - infopic:
       title: Message From Our Principal
       description: Mr Koh Yiak Kheng, Leonard Principal’s Message 2023 In Marsiling